 VICE is a program that runs on a Unix, MS-DOS, Win32, OS/2, BeOS, QNX 4.x, QNX 6.x, Amiga, Syllable or Mac OS X machine and executes programs intended for the old 8-bit computers.
 The current version emulates the C64, the C64DTV, the C128, the VIC20, practically all PET models, the PLUS4 and the CBM-II (aka C610/C510).
 An extra emulator is provided for C64 expanded with the CMD SuperCPU.

-Anyway, we probably need more help to keep all things going, so here is the usual call for volunteers... ;-) If you like to join our group, and help us in any way , please send a mail to firstname.lastname@example.org.
+We always need more help to keep all things going, so here is the usual call for volunteers... ;-) If you like to join our group, and help us in any way , please send a mail to firstname.lastname@example.org or catch us in #vice-dev on freenode IRC.
 Anyone interested in helping development of VICE is welcome.
 Please contact us to avoid doing something that someone else has done already. (-: (You might also want to have a look at our TODO list)

 Before contacting us, have a look at the the VICE Manual if your question is answered there.
 Keep in mind that we work on VICE in our spare-time, so the more time we don't need to answer the same questions over and over again, the more time we have to improve the emulation itself.
 On the other hand, that does not mean that you should not contact us, especially if you find bugs or have suggestions which might improve the emulation.
 The list of already known BUGS is also available.